urho3d/urho3d/Readme.txt

 windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will most probably be hidden.

 To actually make Urho3D.exe do something useful, it must be supplied with the name of the script file it should load and run.
 You can try for example the following arguments: Scripts/TestScene.as -w

 Note: some SM2.0 shaders in Urho3D reach exactly the arithmetic instruction count limit.
-The fxc.exe in newer DirectX SDK's may fail to compile them.
+Some versions of the HLSL compiler may fail to compile them.
 At least the February 2010 SDK is known to work.